 Year of Graduation: 2012

-Current Position: Press Representative and Staff Photographer, Guthrie Theater
+Previous Positions: Press Representative and Staff Photographer, Guthrie Theater – Minneapolis, MN

 Please give a brief description of your current position.

-I knew I wanted to major in Communication when I started school, but I didn't exactly know what I wanted to do with my degree.
-I sort of fell into Public Relations.
-I started as a publicist for Sesame Street Live, VEE Corporation, which is based in Minneapolis.
+I knew I wanted to major in Communication when I started school, but I didn’t exactly know what I wanted to do with my degree.
+I sort of fell into Public Relations and started as a publicist for Sesame Street Live, VEE Corporation, which is based in Minneapolis.
 I got a lot of great PR experience planning publicity for our three U.S. tours.
-I worked at VEE for a year, and then I transferred those skills to theater and starting working in my current position at the Guthrie.
+I worked at VEE for a year, and then I transferred those skills to theater and started working as the Press Representative at the Guthrie Theater for about 3 years.
+That experience increased my knowledge and connections within the local Twin Cities media market and helped get me to my current position at Be The Match.

 What advice/suggestions would you have for students who might be interested in your career?